-Hi, Avery Goodday here.
+Hi, Larry here.

 I first adopted the alias Avery Goodday when I took up the sport of Cowboy Action Shooting.
-Hey, any day I could get dressed-up in my 1880’s era cowboy duds, grab my period correct pistols, rifle, and shotgun and go shooting with a fine group of people who enjoyed the same sport—well, that was “a very good day”!
+Hey, any day I could get dressed-up in my 1880’s cowboy duds, grab my period correct pistols, rifle, and shotgun and go shooting with a fine group of people who enjoyed the same sport—well, that was “a very good day”!

-I will tell you that I am male.
+I will tell you that I am a male.
 I’ve been alive long enough to have made plenty of mistakes; and, hopefully, to have learned a bit from them.

 I started college in ’61, at age 17.
-And, I stiil had way more questions than answers about what it truly meant to be a Christian.
-But, “good news”!
+And, had way more questions than answers about Christianity.
+But, “…good news”!
 The university had courses like, “Comparative Religion 101”, and many others.
 I saw an opportunity to get the answers I was looking for.
 Ha!
 I was totally unprepared for the onslaught of information I got.
-Between the classroom and the fraternity house, I did get “educated”!
+Between the classroom and the fraternity house, I did get “educated”! …About all the wrong things.
 In fact I managed to compress a four year college degree into only five years and two summer sessions.
-And, it turned out the “good news” I got at the university was not “God’s Good News.”
-Far from it.
-I had begun a moral slide that lasted about 13 years.
+Pretty impressive, right?
+By the time I graduated, I was married; and, I had also begun a moral slide that lasted about 13 years.

 My background includes having been a pilot in the USAF and a marketing executive for a major US corporation.
 I’ve been married three times.
 (I was serious about “mistakes”; and, I’m sure my ex-wives would agree).
-But, after truly getting my life priorites in order, I was led to the woman I wanted to share my life with; and, whose life I wanted to share.
+But, after getting my life in order, I was led to the woman I wanted to share my life with; and, whose life I wanted to share.
 We are now living our 40th year of marriage; and I hope to enjoy many more years with her.
 We live in Andover, Kansas—a suburb of Wichita; and, close to the geographic center of the (contiguous) United States.